Pankick/Getting-and-Cleaning-Data-Course-Project/README.md

 How the R script called run_analysis.R works:

-0. Prepration step: read all needed data sets from current directory.
+0. Preparation: read all needed data sets from current directory.

 1. Merges the training and the test sets to create one data set.